-Mandatory drug screening and background checks are required during the first week of the program and will be scheduled by the Division of Health faculty.
+Mandatory drug screening and background checks are required during the first week of the program and will be scheduled by the Health Education Unit faculty.
 Students must pass the mandatory drug screening and background checks to remain in the program.
-Students exhibiting signs of impaired clinical judgment related to suspected use of chemical substances, legal or otherwise, will be removed from the classroom, laboratory, or clinical setting immediately.
-At that time, the instructor will implement steps according to the Division of Health Policy for Student Suspected Impairment.
+Students exhibiting signs of impaired clinical judgment related to the suspected use of chemical substances, legal or otherwise, will be removed from the classroom, laboratory, or clinical setting immediately.
+At that time, the instructor will implement steps according to the Health Education Unit Policy for Student Suspected Impairment.
 Appeals can be made according to the process outlined in the Student Handbook.